SiliconLabs/wisun_applications/wisun_node_monitoring/README.md

 - Connect the new hardware with the new part
 - Select it in Simplicity Studio
+- Create, build and flash a **bootloader** application to your device (the application supports OTA DFU, which requires a bootloader)
 - [Add the 'Wi-SUN Applications' Repository to Simplicity Studio 5](https://github.com/SiliconLabs/wisun_applications/blob/main/README.md#add-the-wi-sun-applications-repository-to-simplicity-studio-5)
-- In the Launcher's EXAMPLE PROJECTS & DEMOS, Select 'wisun_applications' in the 'Provider' Area (at the bottom of the list)
+- In the Launcher's EXAMPLE PROJECTS & DEMOS, Select **wisun_applications** in the 'Provider' Area (at the bottom of the list)
+  - if the project doesn't appear in the list
+    - Uncheck all filter boxes in the filter area except **wisun_applications**
-  - if the project doesn't appear in the list, check that your hardware is compatible with Wi-SUN (it should be possible to create Wi-SUN projects)
+    - Check that your hardware is compatible with Wi-SUN (it should be possible to create Wi-SUN projects)
 - Create a new **Wi-SUN Node Monitoring Application** project
 - Use the Wi-SUN Configurator to set the Network (Name/Tx power/PHY) to match the Border Router settings
 - Use the SOFTWARE COMPONENTS/Wi-SUN Over-The-Air Device Firmware Upgrade (OTA DFU) GUI or `config/sl_wisun_ota_dfu_config.h` to set OTA DFU to match the Border Router settings